MaastrichtU-IDS/d2s-sparql-operations/README.md

 # About
-A project to execute SPARQL queries from string, URL or multiple files using `rdf4j`.
+A project to execute [SPARQL](https://www.w3.org/TR/sparql11-query/) queries from string, URL or multiple files using [RDF4J](http://rdf4j.org/).

 * The user can execute SPARQL queries by
   * Passing a SPARQL query string in `-sp` param